 7. Using Experimental Tab of Command Prompt Properties on Windows 10

 This tab is an addition to the Windows 10.
 It was not there previously in any versions of Windows.
 This Experimental tab has some options which will make work easier.
-There are seven different items to experiment.
-Let us see them in details.
+There are seven different items to experiment with.
+Let us see them in detail.

 The first option is Enable experimental console features (applies globally).
 You will see that by default this box is been selected.
 If you uncheck this option you will not be able to use the rest of the options of the Experimental tab, they all will be grayed out.
 So in order to do the experiment, keep the checkbox selected.

 The next half of the tab is of Experimental Console Settings.
 And under this section, you will have seven options.

 Enable line wrapping selection: This option upgrades how you choose and copy the text to the text editor.
 Here you don’t have to perfect the course of the text after you pasted the copied items to another application.